apache/spark/docs/spark-standalone.md

   <td>
     Path to resource discovery script, which is used to find a particular resource while worker starting up.
     And the output of the script should be formatted like the <code>ResourceInformation</code> class.
-    When <code>spark.resources.coordinate.enable</code> is off, discovery script must assign different resource addresses for workers/drivers(client only) to avoid resource conflict.
+    When <code>spark.resources.coordinate.enable</code> is off, the discovery script must assign different resources for workers and drivers in client mode that run on the same host to avoid resource conflict.
   </td>
 </tr>
 <tr>